Policy Learning with Observational Data: From Efficient Policy Evaluation to Learning

 With both binary and continuous treatments, the regret of a policy $\pi$ can be written in terms of a conditional average treatment effect function,

-such that $V(\pi) = \EE{\pi(X) \tau(X)}$ and regret $R(\pi)$ is as in \eqref{eq:regret}.
+such that $V(\pi) = \EE{\pi(X_i) \tau(X_i)}$ and regret $R(\pi)$ is as in \eqref{eq:regret}.
 Our analysis pertains to any setup with a regret function $R(\pi)$ that admits such a representation.
 Given these preliminaries, recall that our goal is to learn low regret policies, i.e., to use observational data to derive a policy $\hpi \in \Pi$ with a guarantee that $R(\hpi) = \oo_P\p{1/\sqrt{n}}$.
 In order to do so, we need to make assumptions on the observational data generation distribution that allow for identification and adequate estimation of $V(\pi)$, and also control the size of $\Pi$ in a way that makes emulating the best-in-class policy a realistic objective.
 The following two subsections outline these required conditions; our main result is then stated in Section \ref{sec:main_result}.